SeanKuehl/MyLanguage/README.md

 INP ONE - read in a value from the user and store it in register ONE

-SOUT ONE - output the value stored in register ONE to the screen as an ASCII value if possible(0-255)
+COUT ONE - output the value stored in register ONE to the screen as an ASCII character if possible(0-255)

+SOUT ONE - output the value stored in register ONE to the screen without a newline after

 SET ONE 5 - set the value of register ONE to 5
 SET ONE TWO - set the value of register ONE to the value stored in register TWO